dongheuw/dongheuw.github.io/_pages/about.md

 I am a Ph.D. student in the [Database Group](https://db.cs.washington.edu/) of the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the University of Washington, where I am forturnate to be advised by [Prof. Magdalena Balazinska](https://www.cs.washington.edu/people/faculty/magda).
 My research interests are in data management systems.
 My current projects focus on designing and building systems that efficiently support machine learning workloads, as well as systems that manage video and image data.

 Before UW, I obtained a Bachelor of Science (Honors) in Computer Science at Fudan University in 2019, where I worked with [Prof. Yang Chen](https://chenyang03.wordpress.com/).
 I also worked with [Prof. Chenren Xu](http://soar.group/chenren/) at Peking University in 2017.
-I was a former “[OI](https://en.wikipedia.org/wiki/International_Olympiad_in_Informatics)er” and “[ACM-ICPC](https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest)er”.
+When I was younger, I used to participate in [Olympiad in Informatics](https://en.wikipedia.org/wiki/International_Olympiad_in_Informatics) and [ACM-ICPC](https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest).
 My probably out-of-date CV is available [here](https://dongheuw.github.io/files/CV.pdf).